 Your employer must send a First Report of Injury (LWC-WCIA-1) to its insurance company within 10 days from the time you provide notice of your injury.
 This form officially begins your claim, which may include medical treatment benefits, temporary total disability benefits, permanent disability benefits, catastrophic injury benefits, and/or vocational assistance.

 You are not required to retain an attorney to receive workers' compensation benefits.
 However, if you are having difficulty accessing your benefits in a timely fashion, an attorney can advocate for your needs and help ensure you receive the compensation necessary to recover from your injuries.

 Neblett, Beard & Arsenault’s experienced legal team is dedicated to helping Louisiana residents access their workers' compensation benefits.
-Contact us online or call us directly at 318.588.6303 to schedule a free, no-obligation consultation at one of our six convenient office locations.
+Contact us online or call us directly at 318.588.6303 to schedule a free, no-obligation consultation.